DiegoJS/DiegoJS/README.md

 - 🔭 I am currently working independently
 - 👯 I’m Bach.
-Systems and Computer Engineering and Programmer Analyst with more than 6 years of experience in the implementation of digital solutions (web and mobile platforms), for companies and enterprises using Agile frameworks.
+Software Engineering and Programmer Analyst with more than 6 years of experience in the implementation of digital solutions (web and mobile platforms), for companies and enterprises using Agile frameworks.
 - ⚡ SKILLS: PHP, Python, Javascript, Typescript, Databases.

   - Frontend: <br />